UTFCast Pro User Manual

 /in:"C:\A Very Very Very Long Long Long Path That Causes The Command Line to Exceed 260 characters\Input.txt" /out:"C:\Another Very Very Very Long Long Long Path That Causes The Command Line to Exceed 260 characters\Output.txt" /mode:file /bom:yes /enc:utf8 /export:"D:\My UTFCast Logs\Today.log"

-To convert every text file in C:\MyFolder, include any files in subfolders but exclude hidden files and hidden folders, save the converted files to D:\MyOutput as UTF-16BE without BOM encoding, the command line is:
+Example 1: To convert every text file in C:\MyFolder (including files in subfolders but excluding hidden files and hidden folders) and save the converted files to D:\MyOutput as UTF-16BE without BOM encoding, the command line is:

 UTFCastPro.exe /in:"C:\MyFolder" /out:"D:\MyOutput" /r /enc:utf16be /bom:no

-To convert the file C:\MyFile.txt to C:\MyConvertedFile.txt as UTF-8 with BOM encoding, skip auto-detection and manually specify the Windows-1252 decoder to read the source file, the command line is:
+Example 2: To convert the file C:\MyFile.txt to C:\MyConvertedFile.txt as UTF-8 with BOM encoding (skipping auto-detection) and manually specifying the Windows-1252 decoder to read the source file, the command line is:

 UTFCastPro.exe /in:"C:\MyFile.txt" /out:"D:\MyConvertedFile.txt" /enc:utf8 /bom:yes /mode:file /cp:1252